Rockhounds, a non-profit organization for the study and enjoyment of

 Online."
 Includes a "Fakes

-link to a list of scams, fakes, forgeries and misrepresentations that
+link to a list of scams and fakes that

 appear in the mineral collecting market.